Cacti/plugin_servcheck/README.md

 ## Important
+Servcheck has great debug output.
+If you have any problem, try to run your test:
+/path/to/php servcheck_process.php --id=<ID> --force --debug

+Example_script.sh shows you how to use returned variables in own script.

 Recommendation for tests with download -  please download only small not binary files.

 Default Libcurl build doesn't compile all services.
 You have to compile again for SMB, LDAP, ...